iarna/funstream/README.md

 This is the good stuff.
 All callbacks can be sync or async.
 You can indicate this by setting the `async` property on the opts object either when calling the method below or when constructing the objects to start with.
-Values of the `async` property progogate down the chain, for example:
+Values of the `async` property propagate down the chain, for example:

 `.map(…, {async: true}).map(…)`